den4ik89/auto-tests-course/README.md

-# auto-tests-course
+# Auto Tests Course
-* Homework storage
+* Homework on the course test automation with Selenium